Ali Yerlikaya: Acting Mayor of Istanbul

+Minister of the Interior

+Since June 2023, he is the interior minister in the cabinet led by President Recep Tayyip Erdogan.

 Controversies

 Comments about ISIL

-While serving as Governor of Gaziantep, Yerlikaya made a series of gaffes during statements about captured militants from the Islamic State of Iraq and the Levant (ISIL).
+While serving as governor of Gaziantep, Yerlikaya made a series of gaffes during statements about captured militants from the Islamic State of Iraq and the Levant (ISIL).
 On one occasion, he referred to an ISIL militant on trial in a formal manner, using the formal suffix 'bey' after his name (which he also repeated incorrectly).
 His comments were criticised for supposedly showing ISIL militants respect.
-Yerlikaya responded by claiming that he had been misunderstood and that the suspected militant was innocent until proven guilty in court.
+Yerlikaya responded by claiming that he had been misunderstood, and that the suspected militant was innocent until proven guilty in court.

 On another occasion, he was criticised for commenting on an ISIL suicide bomber in an apparently supportive manner after the bomber had allegedly surrendered to the police.
-He again rejected criticism, saying instead that his supportive words had been directed to the police operation.
+He again rejected criticism, saying that his supportive words had been directed to the police operation.

-Banning of Kurdish theatrical play "Beru" in Istanbul
+Banning of Beru

-While serving as governor of Istanbul, shortly before being its first performance.
-It had been performed three years prior both in Turkey and also abroad without issue.
+While serving as governor of Istanbul, he banned Beru, the Kurdish adaption of Dario Fo's play Faceless, shortly before it was to be performed by the theatre company Teatro Jiyana Nû.
+He reasoned that the play contained propaganda of the Kurdistan Workers Party (PKK).
+Before, it had been performed both in Turkey and also abroad without issue.

-Personal life

-Yerlikaya is married and has four children.